-Deposits from customers include a refundable deposit made by third party amounting to \$0.2 million (\$\mathbb{P}\$10.5 million) as agreed in the exclusive marketing agreement for the future extracted mines related to the VMC's Comet Project.
+Deposits from customers include a refundable deposit made by third party amounting to \$0.2 million (\$\mathbb{P}10.5\$ million) as agreed in the exclusive marketing agreement for the future extracted mines related to the VMC's Comet Project.

-The outstanding deposits from customers amounted to \$\mathbb{P}15.6\$ million in 2020 and 2019.
+The outstanding deposits from customers amounted to ₱15.6 million as of December 31, 2021 and 2020.